PARTNERSHIP FUNDAMENTALS

 Note that the leader can also do the Progressive Step moving backward—which means the follower will move forward.

-NOTE: Another dance style that is related to Foxtrot is called “the Foxy.”
-I’ve seen two ways to do this.
+NOTE: Another slow dance style that is related to Foxtrot is called “The Foxy.”
 Dancers can do the exact patterns above but when they do the “slow” steps, they add a tap with the other foot on the second beat of that “slow.”
 This makes it adaptable for songs with such a slow tempo that they’d barely be moving if they took a lot of steps that last for two beats as we do in the Foxtrot.

 Here is an interesting side note just for fun.
 If you take a look at the basic rhythm for both Single Swing and Foxtrot, you'll see that they are the same (slow, slow, quick, quick—“SSQQ”).
 This makes it possible to move from either of these dances into the other smoothly as long as the tempo of the music is appropriate.
 So for example, if you are dancing to a slow Single Swing, then after a basic step, you can move into the Foxtrot basic step.
 After some Foxtrot steps are done in the SSQQ rhythm, you can go back to the Single Swing basic.